 New members to the committee shall be elected at the Annual General Meeting (AGM).

 Nominations for the committee shall be proposed and seconded.
-Only members of the Society shall be eligible to stand for election to the committee.
+Only members of the society shall be eligible to stand for election to the committee.

 Any member who wishes to stand for a committee position but is unable to attend the AGM should submit confirmation of his / her willingness to stand, in writing, prior to the meeting.